Mirantis/mke-docs/content/docs/configuration/authentication/_index.md

 | `expiry.refreshTokens.absoluteLifetime`  | Absolute time frame of a refresh token.                                  |
 | `expiry.refreshTokens.disableRotation`   | Disable every-request rotation.                                          |
 | `expiry.refreshTokens.reuseInterval`     | Interval for obtaining the same refresh token from the refresh endpoint. |

+## Unsupported functions

+Authentication functions that are not supported in MKE 4 include:

+* OIDC proxies
+* SAML proxies
+* JIT provisioning in LDAP
+* SAML logins in LDAP
+* Simple pagination in LDAP
+* Disablement of referral chasing in LDAP
+* Sync LDAP users
+* MFA
+* enzi endpoints